The Proposal

 This page of the website summarises the proposals and some of the key features and benefits.
-Also see the consultation exhibition boards which provide an overview and emerging details of the application.
+Also see the consultation exhibition boards which will be available from the start of the consultation process on 23rd September and provide an overview and emerging details.

 Vision – Responsible Development is our Guiding Principle